grafana/scenes/docusaurus/docs/visualizations.md

 }
 ```

-Now your ready to create your PanelPlugin instance and register it with the scenes library.
+Now you're ready to create your `PanelPlugin` instance and register it with the Scenes library:

 ```ts
 const myCustomPanel = new PanelPlugin<MyCustomOptions, MyCustomFieldOptions>(CustomVizPanel);